 Partial Simulation Performance Tests

 The ISTA-2 standards require companies to complete partial simulation performance tests.
 These must comply with standards defined for compression, atmospheric conditioning, random vibration, and shock testing.
 These are also standard tests for medical devices and furniture shipped in a case.

 This set of tests is the most robust and recreates various conditions, including motions and forces across a variety of vehicle and transportation types.
 Tests include atmospheric pre-conditioning, random vibration with a top load, random vibration without a top load, tip-over, fork-lift handling, and shock testing, depending on the product type and shipment method.
 These tests should be used for products being sent via less than truckload (LTL) shipping and pre-packaged products in containers.

 In addition to ISTA testing, we also recommend transit testing to comply with the National Safe Transit Association (NSTA) standards.
 Having your box company go the extra mile to test packages is a great option since they have all the necessary specifications and can make updates based on testing results, as well as provide recommendations on product changes.

 Implementing ISTA testing may seem like a large project.
 However, companies that follow these procedures will see a return in their bottom line as more packages arrive intact.
-Albert Paper Products can handle the testing for you!
+Albert Paper Products handles all certified package testing for you!
 Contact us today to learn more.